lispBM: A Lisp for Microcontrollers

 Getting started on Linux

 Start by cloning the LispBM repository.
-Open a terminal and issue command
+Open a terminal and issue the command:

 git clone https://github.com/svenssonjoel/lispBM.git